Treatments

 My treatment strategy is deeply rooted in the principles of nerve regeneration.

-Our methodology for addressing Tennis Elbow involves the precise application of micro-injections, administering a dilute buffered dextrose solution beside the radial nerve branches (near-nerve injections).
+Our methodology for addressing Tennis Elbow involves the precise application of near nerve injections, administering a dilute buffered dextrose solution beside the radial nerve branches (near-nerve injs).
 This treatment should turn off the pain and inflammation in the elbow and forearm.
 This should restore strength and normal function to the elbow region, enabling patients to return to their normal activities earlier than standard treatments.

 The goal of treating a rotator cuff injury involves finding the precise location of the pain, and then delivering the solution directly to that area to turn off the pain and inflammation.
 This requires caution to avoid injecting the nearby plexus nerves.
 The pain usually subsides immediately and healing of the rotator cuff is automatic.

 Neuropathic pain can be mild or intense.
 Peripheral neuropathy involves both motor and sensory nerves, and usually begins with numbness in in the feet.
 It appears first in the longest nerves and so my treatment begins in the feet.
 This is important because driving a car with numb feet can be dangerous when you can’t feel the pedals.
-The good news is that the numbness can be treated effectively using “near nerve injections” of buffered dilute dextrose solution.
+The good news is that the numbness can usually be treated effectively using “near nerve injections” of buffered dilute dextrose solution.
+Many of these pts with numb feet may require several foot treatments before the numbness declines.
+This maybe because the disease begins in the feet (longest nerves affected first).
 Our entire nervous system including our brain, spinal cord, and peripheral nerves all use glucose for normal function of their motor and sensory nerves.
 In Peripheral Neuropathy, the first sign of low nerve sugar levels is numbness in the feet.
 After foot numbness, balance problems becomes more obvious, because the nerves of proprioception (just proximal to the ankle joint) become affected.
-Next is weakness of some leg muscles.
+Next is shooting pains below knee.

-The nerves in PN can deteriorate to a state of dormancy and can remain in that state for decades, and fortunately can regenerate from dormancy in many cases under the influence of dextrose.
+The nerves in PN can deteriorate to a state of dormancy and can remain in that state for decades, and surprisingly they can regenerate from dormancy in many cases under the influence of repeated dextrose injs.
 But nerves can die if their environment becomes toxic (from Chemo and Radiation) or there is ongoing damage to the nerve (e.g., compression, trauma, inflammation).
 Additionally, some patients have cold feet and legs from peripheral vascular disease (poor circulation) which could make PN more difficult to regenerate.
-There is hope for long standing neuropathy because the nerves can remain in a state of “dormancy” for many years.
-A trial of PN treatment is the best option.
+There is hope for long standing neuropathy because the nerves can return from dormancy after many years.
+Serial trials of Dextrose is the best option.

 Some patients get peripheral neuropathy from chemotherapy and radiation which can be too toxic to peripheral nerves.
 These patients should get early dextrose treatment or their nerves could lose their function permanently.
 Such patients can also develop “dropped foot” on one or both sides.
 Fortunately this paralyzing problem can be corrected if caught in time.

 Peripheral neuropathy can occur anywhere on the body.
 Neuropathic pain can be felt in neuralgias or pinched nerves (e.g., carpal tunnel syndrome), or as Fibromyalgia., even in back pain commonly caused by the Cluneal nerves (Superior, Middle and Inferior).
-I also consider MS to be a peripheral neuropathy because of the peripheral locations of its symptoms and it’s prompt response to treatment.
+I also consider MS & ALS to be peripheral neuropathies because of its prompt response to Dextrose.
 They all respond well to the same dextrose solution technique but the injection methods can vary.
-Please note that giving dextrose by IV/IM/Orally etc, can’t work because the glucose can’t get to the treatment target area.
-Also, the Dextrose solution can’t affect the patient’s blood sugar very much because of the low concentration and volume of dextrose injected.
+Please note that giving dextrose by IV/IM/Orally etc, can’t work because the glucose can’t get to the target area concentrated enough.
+Also, the Dextrose solution can’t affect the patient’s blood sugar very much because of the low concentration and small volumes of dextrose injected.

 Our treatment for Stiff Person Syndrome focuses on targeted therapy designed to modulate the nervous system’s response.
 The treatment employs micro-injections of buffered Dextrose, which quickly stops the muscle spasms in the affected areas.
 Large muscle spasticity can be a painful malady, hindering mobility.